Mahanati Review: Keerthy Suresh Excels In This Befitting Tribute To Mahanati Savitri!

 Cinematography by Dani is yet another highlight as the colour grading has been rendered in the most exceptional manner, since the movie runs in different periods.
 Being a non-Indian, it would have indeed been quite a task to communicate and coordinate with the work, but it's his passion and dedication which has resulted in the superior output.

 The make-up artist/team deserves a special mention for turning the present generation actors to almost yesteryear actors.
-These makeovers along with the actors' performances have just travelled hand in hand in the flick and stands as one of major takeaways.
+These makeovers along with the actors' performances have just travelled hand-in-hand in the flick and stands as one of major takeaways.

 Vyjayanthi Movies have splurged quite some money on this visual extravaganza and probably were in no mood for compromise, which has resulted in a superior product.

 It is director Nag Ashwin, who walks out with major honours along with Keerthi Suresh.
 His vision, screen writing and treatment have been flawless.
-It so appears that Nag has not just collected the artefacts from various sources for the execution of the movie, but instead has time travelled to the said era and lived with all the characters to make this biopic.
+It so appears that Nag has not just collected the artifacts from various sources for the execution of the movie, but instead has time-travelled to the said era and lived with all the characters to make this biopic.
 Such is the output level which stands as a testimonial to Nag Ashwin's work.

 Final Verdict

-A Definite must watch movie for all sections of audience.
+A definite must watch movie for all sections of audiences.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.